YAMS CLI Reference¶

 - Tree overhead: ~5-10% additional storage for large repositories

-- Diff computation: ~5-10% slower during yams add --snapshot-id (tree building)
+- Diff computation: ~5-10% slower during

 Optimization tips:

-- Pre-build trees during snapshot creation for instant diff operations
+--no-renamesfor faster diff when rename tracking isn’t needed - Pre-build trees during snapshot creation for instant diff operations

 Integration with Git¶